nashid/code-t5/README.md

 ## Datasets

 We are using [google/seqio](https://github.com/google/seqio) library as way to feed the data into a model for training, that is based on [tf.data](https://cs230.stanford.edu/blog/datapipeline/) pipeline.

-Below are the steps one needs to take to conver existing raw datasets into the intermediate JSONL format and then to a plain-text line-based format supported by the libraty.
-All that has already beed done for all the Python code in FL-Dataset and thus cached .tfrecords can be used directly for the training.
+Below are the steps one needs to take to convert existing raw dataset into the intermediate JSONL format and then to a plain-text line-based format supported by the library.
+All that has already been done for all the Python code in FL-Dataset and thus cached `.tfrecords` can be used directly for the training.

 ### Pre-processing & filtering